-The benefits of attracting ambitious and talented individuals to service delivery in remote areas go beyond the positive effect on the provision of public services.
-Before the program, 80% of the health workers, whose education credentials were sufficient to apply for nursing school, were engaged in subsistence farming or housework.
-By providing jobs with a career path, idle human capital was put to good use.
-Of course, we cannot quantify the opportunity cost of the health workers' time, namely the value of the activities they give up to become full time health workers, and the size of this difference between treatment and control.
-If productivity in these alternative occupations is increasing in the same qualities that make a health worker productive, the findings imply that the opportunity cost is higher in the treatment group; that is, the treatment draws in more productive farmers or houseworkers.
+More generally, we cannot quantify the opportunity cost of the health workers' time, namely the value of the activities they give up to become full-time health workers, and the size of this difference between treatment and control.
+If productivity in these alternative occupations is increasing in the same qualities that make a health worker productive, the findings imply that the opportunity cost is higher in the treatment group.
 By revealed preference, we know that the private value of the health worker job must be at least equal to the private value of these activities.
 Otherwise these individuals would have not switched occupations.
-To the extent that the social value produced by career health workers in their new jobs exceeds the loss in social value from agriculture and housework, this is a net positive effect for society.
+To the extent that health work generates more social value than the outside option, the private and social optima coincide, and a career-oriented position for community-based public service delivery improves social welfare.